 I’m a fervent mountainbiker!
 I’ve been racing cross-county races for several years now, and hence I spend most of my spare time on the bike.
-In particular, in weekends I can usually be found at cross country races or marathons.
+In particular, in weekends I can usually be found at races or marathons throughout the BeNeLux.
 Other than that, I like functional and dependently typed programming: How cool is it that you can enforce and prove properties of your program!
 Consider for example these type-safe Red-Black trees.
 I even implemented some geometric algorithms in Haksell.